StoychoMihaylov/lustars-microservices/README.md

     - Docker for Windows(if you are with Window OS)
     - Gitbash

-2. Open Gitbash in the directory where you want to have the project and put the following command to download the project:
+2. Open Gitbash in the directory where you want to have the project and put the following command in the console to download the project:
     - git clone https://github.com/StoychoMihaylov/lustars-microservices.git

-3. Go inside the project, open Powershell or CMD in the main directory of the project and execute the following commands: (Make sure Docker for Windows is started and running)
+3. Go inside the project main directory and open Powershell or CMD.
+Make sure Docker for Windows is started and running and execute the following commands:
     - docker-compose build
     - docker-compose up